VictorAlteirac/PFE_Tree_segmentation-using_PointNet2/README.md

 The additional features can be any of them.
 In this case, in order, Roughness, radius of curvature, colours (RGB) and normals.

+### Run and train
+To train a PointNet ++ model to segment :

+    Train-test_sem-seg.py

+- To start train, you hae to run the script below with changing argument according of your computeur and your data
+   - Batch size, dimensions, epoch, etc...
+- After processing, the journal of training is saved ```log/sem_seg/yyyy-mm-dd_hh_mm/logs```
 ## Performances
 Training Performances:
 | Training Acc | Training Loss | Validation Acc. | Validation Loss |